mynl/aggregate/doc/2_user_guides/2_x_cat.rst

 .. note::

     These graphs demonstrate computational facility.
 I'm not suggesting one million year PML is a reliable estimate.
-But the figure is *reliably computing* what the specified statistical model implies.
-The losses shown range up to USD 5 trillion or about 20% of GDP.
+But the figure is **reliably computing what the specified statistical model implies**.
+The losses shown range up to USD 5 trillion, about 20% of GDP.

 .. _cat jewsons climate estimates: